microsoft/verona/src/parser/parser-notes.md

 https://en.cppreference.com/w/cpp/language/constraints

 find all candidate functions
-  static functions in scope
+  functions in scope
-  member functions on the receiver must have the same name must have a compatible arity, accounting for default parameter values
+  functions on the receiver
+  must have the same name
+  must have a compatible arity, accounting for default parameter values